Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 - API = interface that enables 2 applications to exchange data among each other.
 - 75B internet connected devices by 2020.
 - 1 particularly key role APIs plays in future: connect to The Internet of Things.
-- Business data becomes valuable, Cambridge Analytica
+- Business data can be used for many purposes.
+Business data becomes valuable, Cambridge Analytica
 - Facilitates applications talking to one another.
-> insert API diagram that shows web interconnectedness.
+> Insert API diagram that shows web interconnectedness.

-> Data is one of the most valuable assets a business has.
+> **Data** is one of the most valuable assets a business has.
 Companies are using data to provide more personalized, tailored experiences to their customers, analyzing customer and operational behavior to make better decisions, and providing web and mobile apps to their customers, employees, and partners.

 ## API = the new currency